Shellac: Historical

 In the early- and mid-twentieth century, orange shellac was used as a one-product finish (combination stain and varnish-like topcoat) on decorative wood panelling used on walls and ceilings in homes, particularly in the US.
 In the American South, use of knotty pine plank panelling covered with orange shellac was once as common in new construction as drywall is today.
 It was also often used on kitchen cabinets and hardwood floors, prior to the advent of polyurethane.

 Until the advent of vinyl, most gramophone records were pressed from shellac compounds.
 From 1921 to 1928, 18,000 tons of shellac were used to create 260 million records for Europe.
 In the 1930s, it was estimated that half of all shellac was used for gramophone records.
-Use of shellac for records was common until the 1950s and continued into the 1970s in some non-Western countries, as well as for some children’s records.
+Use of shellac for records was common until the 1950s and continued into the 1970s in some non-Western countries, as well as for some children's records.

-Until recent advances in technology, shellac (French polish) was the only glue used in the making of ballet dancers' pointe shoes, to stiffen the box (toe area) to support the dancer en pointe.
+Until recent advances in technology, shellac was the only glue used in the making of ballet dancers' pointe shoes, to stiffen the box (toe area) to support the dancer en pointe.
 Many manufacturers of pointe shoes still use the traditional techniques, and many dancers use shellac to revive a softening pair of shoes.

 Shellac was historically used as a protective coating on paintings.

 Sheets of Braille were coated with shellac to help protect them from wear due to being read by hand.

 Shellac was used from the mid-nineteenth century to produce small moulded goods such as picture frames, boxes, toilet articles, jewelry, inkwells and even dentures.
 Advances in plastics have rendered shellac obsolete as a moulding compound.